 30.07.2022

-Argentina’s ban on gender-neutral language in schools reignites a debate that is reverberating across the world
+Argentina’s broadening ban on gender-neutral language reignites a debate that is reverberating across the world

 Gender-neutral language is a highly controversial issue across the world and the debate is now also becoming part of a culture war in Latin America, says the author of a recent article in The NY Times.
 In 2021, Uruguay’s public education agency issued a memo limiting the use of inclusive language.
 Proposals to ban gender-neutral language in schools or government documents have been also been put forward in some states in Mexico (2020), Peru (2021) and in at least 34 municipalities and states in Brazil (April 2022).
-The latest case (June 2022) is that of Argentina, the first country to specifically forbid the use of gender-neutral language in class and in communications with parents.
+In June 2022, Argentina became the first country to specifically forbid the use of gender-neutral language in class and in communications with parents.
 The city’s Education minister said such language violated the rules of Spanish and stymied student’s reading comprehension.
 The main advocates of the ban, the Royal Spanish Academy and the Argentine Academy of Letters, argued that changing the Spanish language to accommodate gender neutrality would be confusing and, in any case, unnecessary.
 The Royal Academy in Spain described gender neutral language as alien to the morphology of Spanish in a 2020 156-page report.

 The problem of gendered languages

 In Spanish, a Romance language, many words are categorized as either masculine or feminine.
 Also, the masculine form is considered dominant in the plural: thus a mixed-gender group of people will always be masculine as long as there is one man in the room.
-Teachers in schools in Argentina have informally made changes in an effort to be more inclusive of female students and of students who do not identify as female or male.
+However, there has been a recent trend towards using more gender inclusive language in Spanish, which denotes a gender to every noun.
+In Argentina, the use of gender-inclusive language was optional, but taken up by many state agencies.
 Hence instead of using “amigos”, the masculine plural for “friends”, they have started using “amigues” and in place of “todos”, also the masculine plural for “all”, “todxs“.
 Some signs that say “bienvenidos“, masculine plural for “welcome”, now say “bienvenid@”

 Many other countries are starting to address the issue of gender neutral language (see also our articles on the topic at the links below).